-The official list of Record Store Day UK releases for 2020 has just been released, with more than 450 records going on sale across the country, and many worldwide, on Saturday 18 April.
+The official list of Record Store Day UK releases for 2020 was released a good few weeks ago, with more than 450 records going on sale across the country, and many worldwide.

 This huge celebration of vinyl covers several special edition re-issues, some new material, classic film scores and plenty of before now unheard music from the archives of some of our favourite musicians.

 Given the queues you’re likely to face getting into your local record shop on the day, it’d be folly to arrive unprepared.
 We’re making our lists, too, and here we’re sharing ten of the records we’re already budgeting for on the big day.

 Selection From The Songs Of Avatars by Robbie Basho

 Robbie Basho was not only a guitar virtuoso, but a sublime sonic tourist who incorporated Hindi, Indian, Japanese and Native American musical traditions into his works.
 Tompkins Square is set to release a 5CD set of previously unheard material named Songs Of The Avatars: The Lost Master Tapes, and this single disc LP contains seven of those pieces.

 Alain Goraguer’s music for La Planete Sauvage was included in our list of 10 of the best movie scores to test your system, so we’re delighted to see it on this year’s RSD list.
 The composer was at a creative peak when he was asked to score this early 1970s French animation, in which giant blue meditating Draags enslave human-like Oms on their planet Ygam, and it shows.
 A long-time collaborator and composer with Serge Gainsbourg, Goraguer’s breakbeats and psychedelic instrumentation are the perfect backdrop for a surreal allegory that painfully remains relevant in the 21st century.